Generic selectors

 Malawi Bloat

 The most serious health concern for Red Zebras and all herbivorous mbuna.
 Malawi Bloat is triggered by stress, poor diet (excess protein), or deteriorating water quality.
 Symptoms include a swollen belly, white stringy feces, loss of appetite, and labored breathing.
-It can kill within 24.
-72 hours if untreated.
-Prevention through proper diet and water maintenance is critical.
-If caught early, Metronidazole treatment in a hospital tank is effective.
+It kills within 24–72 hours if untreated.
+Prevention through proper diet and water maintenance is the only reliable defense.
+If caught early, Metronidazole treatment in a hospital tank can be effective, but there’s no guarantee.

 Ich (White Spot Disease)

 Stress-related ich is common after transport or during water quality issues.
 Watch for white salt-like spots on the body and fins.
 Raise the temperature gradually to 82°F (28°C) and treat with a quality ich medication.
-Red Zebras are hardy and respond well to treatment.
+Red Zebras are hardy and typically respond well to treatment when caught early.

 Obesity

 Red Zebras love to eat and will become overweight if overfed.
 Obesity reduces lifespan, impairs breeding, and stresses internal organs.
-Stick to the 2.
-3 small feedings per day rule and resist the temptation to drop extra food in the tank.
-A weekly fasting day can help keep them lean.
+Stick to the 2–3 small feedings per day rule and resist the urge to drop extra food in the tank.
+A weekly fasting day helps keep them lean.

 Common Mistakes to Avoid